martinmoene/libstdc-error/crt_proxy_lib/readme.md

 #endif
 ```

-Of course user of this lib is protected also from the issue of every compile vendor having CRT `extension`, mixed with various levels of [POSIX](https://en.wikipedia.org/wiki/POSIX) conformance.
+Of course users of this lib is protected also from the issue of every compile vendor having CRT `extension`, mixed with various levels of [POSIX](https://en.wikipedia.org/wiki/POSIX) conformance.

 An illustrative citation from that link: